5 Essential Factors To Consider When Expanding Your Business Internationally

 Numerous cultural factors come into play when it comes to people’s behaviours and purchasing habits and a business approaching a foreign market must be aware of those.

-Religious values can also play a significant role in the success of a product, and in some countries religion absolutely shapes market and consumer behaviour.
-It wouldn’t be profitable for a company to commercialise pork-based product in a Muslim country where people do not eat it, for example.
+Religious values can also play a significant role in the success of a product, and some countries religion shapes market and consumer behaviour.
+It wouldn’t be profitable for a company to commercialise the pork-based product in a Muslim country where people do not eat it, for example.
 Religion creates strong values which should be considered when doing business as it affects people a lot in their way of living and consuming.

 Even colours are a cultural aspect, which should be taken into consideration; the colour red is much appreciated in China, and the colour white represents peace and purity in some countries, while it refers to death in certain Asian cultures and should be avoided in marketing materials.

 When expanding your business internationally, your communication strategy should therefore be specifically tailored to your target market and to the population you are addressing.
 You should choose the means of communication you are going to use, according to the targeted audience’s habits.
 This will allow you to determine which means are more appropriate (paper advertising, online advertising or TV and radio).
 Newspapers, for example, are very widespread in India and not everyone has access to the internet, while in most western countries online advertising is much more suitable.
-You should also consider the rate of illiteracy to make sure your audience is able to read, encode and understand your message, since it can make advertising more difficult and can directly influence how you should present your messages to your chosen market.
+You should also consider the rate of illiteracy to make sure your audience can read, encode and understand your message since it can make advertising more difficult and can directly influence how you should present your messages to your chosen market.

-As another example, Walmart failed in Germany because the brand was trying to impose its values internationally, but it didn’t fit the German market, which caused them to lose millions of dollars and to harm their company image.
+As another example, Walmart failed in Germany because the brand was trying to impose its values internationally, but it didn’t fit the German market, which caused them to lose millions of dollars and harm their company image.
 However, it served as a lesson for companies trying to expand internationally.
 It made a good example of why accommodating to the local market is often essential.

 Adapting your strategy to your segmented group, its lifestyle, consuming habits and its preferences and going through a localised approach can be extremely important.
 Whether it is about adapting the packaging, the product itself or the promotion/marketing strategy, most businesses have a lot of cultural factors to consider before going for a “one-for-all” strategy, which is often not enough to be successful anymore.
 Consequently, often, translation services must be taken a step further and transcreation agency must be onvolved in order to accurately and reliably adopt marketing content specifically for the audience you wish to target.